| Dog is for Long Term When you researched the breed of dog you have

 for.
 You, and every member of your family, can go from

 worry-free anticipation to having a happy, comfortable new addition to your household.
+Whether you have put a couple of weeks or many

 months into everything it takes for a successful adoption, the day you bring him home will only reinforce your